yutation/yutation.github.io/README.md

 ## Contact

-Feel free to reach out via email or phone, and check out my GitHub portfolio for more details on my projects.
+Feel free to reach out via email, and check out my GitHub portfolio for more details on my projects.